PatrickLi2021/Distributed-Search-Engine/README.md

 The main challenges that I faced during this milestone were understanding the structure and schema of nodes, services, and methods, as well as getting a strong grasp on how each of the disparate components fit together.
 In order to overcome these challenges, I made sure to get a thorough look at the codebase before and during the actual implementation.
 I also made sure to look at the tests during implementation to understand the expected behavior of the system.

+#### Lab Portion
+For the lab portion of this milestone, I added support for RPCs by implementing the `createRPC` function in `wire.js`.
+In order to do this, I followed the following procedures:
+1. Serialize arguments and send them to the node where the function to execute resides.
+2. Call the function on that node, passing the deserialized arguments to it upon call.
+3. Serialize the return value and send it back to the node issuing the call to g, the function returned by `createRPC`
+4. Pass the results to that function's caller.

+In order to streamline the function lookup process on the remote node, I made use of a `toLocal` map that stores mappings of remote pointer strings to function pointers.

-## Correctness & Performance Characterization
+### Correctness & Performance Characterization

-### Correctness
+#### Correctness
 To characterize the correctness of my implementation, I ran my implementation of the different components to check if my code included basic functionality.
 From there, I wrote 12 additional unit tests testing various edge cases and more in-depth general functionality.
 For example, I test for various node properties in `status`, removal of methods using `rem`, combinations of methods using in tandem (i.e. `rem`, `get`), nonexistent services, etc.

-### Performance
+#### Performance
-I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
+I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop and used the `performance.now()` package in Node.js to do this.
 Average throughput and latency is recorded in `package.json`.

-## Key Feature
+### Key Feature

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

 To begin, I would say that in most cases in computing, function calls (AKA a particular task) are executed __locally__, in that the execution of that task takes place on the computer itself.
-However, sometimes a computer (or node) would like to execute
+However, sometimes a computer (or node) would like to execute a function that is only available on a remote machine (a machine that is not our own).
+In order to do this, the remote node/machine sends our node something called an RPC stub, which is essentially an instruction for how to execute that function on the other machine.
+Once we call the function produced by this stub, it will send a request to that remote node, execute the function there, and the result will be returned back to us.

 > ...